PlayFab's New Free Tier: 1,000 Players Unless You Ship on Xbox

 Foundation Mode: free, with strings

-Foundation Mode is the new free tier, but it's gated on three eligibility checks:
+Foundation Mode is the new free path, but it's gated on three eligibility checks:

-Hit all three and Foundation Mode gives you the seven cross-platform service pillars: identity, progression, community, multiplayer, live service management, economy, and game data stream.
+Hit all three and Foundation Mode gives you PlayFab's core cross-platform services at no additional cost: identity, progression, community, multiplayer, live service management, economy, and game data stream.
 No payment instrument required.

 What 1,000 lifetime accounts actually buys you